 This is likely to make the whole feedback exercise into a stressful encounter.

-8. When Giving Feedback, Be Honest
+8. When Providing Feedback, Be Honest

-Come on, say what you mean.
+Say what you mean.
 Don’t dance around the issue or fail to deliver bad feedback.
 People need feedback to improve and to understand how people are perceiving them.

 It’s definitely harder to deliver bad feedback to people more senior than you, but I’ve managed to do it successfully from time to time.
 The key is to appear constructive rather than spiteful.